Table of Contents

 Roth IRAs are not tied to an employer.
 Eligibility to contribute—and the maximum allowed—is determined by the individual’s income.

-For 2022, individuals who want to contribute to a Roth IRA must earn less than:
+, individuals who want to contribute to a Roth IRA must earn less than:

 Individuals who earn below this limit are eligible to contribute, but may not be able to contribute the maximum, as phase-out limits also apply.